adamrossnelson/StataQuickReference/ReadMe.md

 # 4. Importing JSON to Stata

 This  task is not as straight forward as it should or could be.
 At least two excellent packages exist including [insheetjson](https://ideas.repec.org/c/boc/bocode/s457407.html) and [jsonio](https://wbuchanan.github.io/StataJSON/).
-Good advice has been written in the [discussion boards](https://www.statalist.org/forums/forum/general-stata-discussion/general/1357829-creating-a-stata-data-file-from-a-json-formatted-file) (just one example) too.
+The [discussion boards](https://www.statalist.org/forums/forum/general-stata-discussion/general/1357829-creating-a-stata-data-file-from-a-json-formatted-file) provide friendly advice, too.

 For myself, I often find it less difficult and more reliable to use Python's Pandas library.
-Until recent, for some use cases, this roundabout (json > pandas > stata) approach was necessary.
+Until recently, for some use cases, this roundabout (json > pandas > stata) approach was necessary.
 In version 0.23.0, Pandas released support for Stata's `strL` data type.
-Before `strL` support, if any text fields in the JSON data contained more than 2045 characters it is was possible to go directly from `JSON` to Stata `dta`.
-This issue was documented (https://github.com/pandas-dev/pandas/issues/16450), resolved, and now available in the latest release.
+Before `strL` support, if any text fields in the JSON data contained over 2045 characters, it was difficult to go directly from `JSON` to Stata `dta`.
+The issue documenation (https://github.com/pandas-dev/pandas/issues/16450), resolved, and now available in the latest release.
 The [revised documentation](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.to_stata.html) also provides helpful information.

-Now that Pandas supports Stata's `strL` data type the first of the two code samples below should be sufficient.
+Now that Pandas supports Stata's `strL` data type, the first of the two code samples below should be sufficient.
 Also, if all text fields are 2045 characters or less the second code block below works well to produce a Stata `dta` file:

 ```Python
 import pandas as pd